seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 ## > Colorado
 ```

 Only the differing lines are printed to the console.
-We could also browse
+We could also compare
+differening lines in a side-by-side comparison using `sdiff`:

 ```bash